Transcytosis: Role in pathogenesis

 Due to the function of transcytosis as a process that transports macromolecules across cells, it can be a convenient mechanism by which pathogens can invade a tissue.
 Transcytosis has been shown to be critical to the entry of Cronobacter sakazakii across the intestinal epithelium as well as the blood–brain barrier.
 Listeria monocytogenes has been shown to enter the intestinal lumen via transcytosis across goblet cells.
 Shiga toxin secreted by enterohemorrhagic E. coli has been shown to be transcytosed into the intestinal lumen.
 From these examples, it can be said that transcytosis is vital to the process of pathogenesis for a variety of infectious agents.

+Transcytosis is also a suspected mechanism in atherosclerosis by which low density lipoprotein (LDL) macromolecules penetrate across endothelial cell monolayers of arterial walls, which is thought to occur via binding of LDL particles to scavenger receptor B1 and an eight amino-acid cytoplasmic domain on the receptor that recruits guanine nucleotide exchange factor dedicator of cytokinesis 4 (DOCK4).
+DOCK4 promotes the transport of LDL particles across the endothelial cell monolayers by activating RAC1, a small signalling GTPase whose activation results in the coupling of LDL particles to scavenger receptor B1, allowing internalization of this complex and therefore delivery of LDL carriers of cholesterol into the arterial intima.